Second Sunday of Advent (A)

 The liturgy helps us adopt such a broader perspective.
 Like the prophet Isaiah’s who foresaw a day when the earth shall be filled with knowledge of the Lord.
 When David’s offspring shall be set up as a signal for the nations: a light the Gentiles shall seek out.
 (I) The scriptures widen narrow paths of mind and heart.
 Like the Pharisees had who boasted, We have Abraham as our father, and to hell with the rest.
 Funny how John the Baptist thought they were the chaff whom the Messiah would burn with unquenchable fire.
 (G).
 Both Isaiah and John might well have thought only of their kin and country, but they both sensed God’s universal desire to save the human race instead:

 On the Day when the wolf shall be a guest of the lamb: the Russian with the Ukrainian.
-And the leopard shall lie down with the kid: the North American with the Latin American.
-When the cow and the bear shall be neighbors: the Iranian and the Saudi Arabian.
-Together their young shall rest.
-[And] the lion shall eat hay like the ox: the Somalian and the Sudanese.
+And the leopard shall lie down with the kid: the American with the Venezuelan.
+When the cow and the bear shall be neighbors: the Yemeni and the Saudi Arabian.
+Together their young shall rest [And] the lion shall eat hay like the ox: the Palestinian and the Israeli.
 When the baby shall play by the cobra’s den, and the child lay his hand on the adder’s lair: the weakest members of our society feeling safe again on our streets and in their homes.
 For there shall be no harm or ruin on all God’s holy mountain. (cf. I)

 Such a vision is no doubt included in Paul’s reminder to the Romans: Whatever was written previously was written for our instruction, that by endurance and by the encouragement of the scriptures we might have hope (II): Advent hope — hope that all the tragedies of human life, whether personal or social, past or present, forgotten or unforgotten, will be healed on the Day Christ returns.